chriskacerguis/certy-homebrew/UPDATING.md

 ## Automated Update (Recommended)

+The workflow has been configured with the necessary permissions to create pull requests automatically.

 1. Go to the GitHub Actions tab in this repository
 2. Select the "Update Formula" workflow
 3. Click "Run workflow"